bbc/kandl-style-guide/README.md

 ## Foreword
-When discussing our css we need to use consistent terminology.
+When discussing our CSS we need to use consistent terminology.

 ### Rule Set